sillsdev/ptx2pdf/docs/ptx2pdf/milestones.md

 When a paragraph starts with a drop chapter number we need to make a box for the chapter number.
 For this we need box metrics to be based on the glyphs themselves and not on the font metrics.
 We then create a default macro for printing the chapter number.
-There is a user defineable hook `\PrepChapterNumber` that can redefine that `\printchapter` macro to style the chapter number text appropriately.
+There is a user definable hook `\PrepChapterNumber` that can redefine that `\printchapter` macro to style the chapter number text appropriately.
 Then we create a box with the font set to the drop chapter size and font and print the chapter number.